Tewodros II: Description

-Georg Wilhelm Schimper the German botanist had mentioned the following about Tewodros:
+The British geographer Clements Markham, mentioned the following about him:

 Theodore, the new King of Kings of Ethiopia, was certainly the most remarkable man that has appeared in Africa for some centuries.
 At the date of his assumption of the regal title, Theodore was thirty-seven years of age, of medium stature but possessing a well-knit muscular frame capable of ensuring any amount of fatigue – a noble bearing and a majestic walk – and he was the best shot, the best spearmen, the best runner, and the best horseman in Abyssinia.
+He was a genius, and a very remarkable one.
+It is a misuse of terms to call him a savage, except in the sense that Peter the Great was a savage.
+They were both born kings of men; both endowed with military genius; both lovers of the mechanical arts; both possessed of dauntless courage; and, while capable of noble and generous acts, both were frequently guilty of perpetrating most horrible atrocities.

 The French traveler Émile Jonveaux, described him as: The Négus Theodore, King of the kings of Ethiopia, had none of the insignia of sovereign majesty.
 Clothed very simply, he handled the pickaxe and the hammer like the lowest of his workmen, with the view of encouraging them by his example.
 He was in all things the man of energy, the fierce hero, of whom M. Lejean, who knew him intimately enough to call him his "terrible friend," has traced so life-like a portrait.
-He was about fifty years of age; of medium stature, with muscular limbs, a swarthy complexion, and features of remarkable beauty.The British geographer Clements Markham, mentioned the following about him:He was a genius, and a very remarkable one.
-It is a misuse of terms to call him a savage, except in the sense that Peter the Great was a savage.
-They were both born kings of men; both endowed with military genius; both lovers of the mechanical arts; both possessed of dauntless courage; and, while capable of noble and generous acts, both were frequently guilty of perpetrating most horrible atrocities.
+He was about fifty years of age; of medium stature, with muscular limbs, a swarthy complexion, and features of remarkable beauty.The English explorer Tristram Speedy who met him at his camp said as follows:Theodore was reclining on a couch in the porch of his tent, and from under the cushions protruded the hilt of a sabre, and the butt of a brace of pistols, the prized gifts as I afterwards learnt of the late Consul Plowden.
+The King was above 5'10" in height, well proportioned and muscular, dark complexioned, with eyes of unusual brilliancy.
+His massive black curly hair was plaited in fine high ridges from the forehead to the nape of the neck while the ends to the length of 8 inches hung down his back in curls.